Sign In / Sign Out

 Please consult the academic program and Coverdell Coordinator if you have further questions.

 ASU’s Coverdell Fellows will be required to participate in one major Peace Corps event per semester.
 A calendar of Peace Corps events will be made available to all Coverdell Fellows by the Coverdell Coordinator each semester.
 The event will be determined by the Fellow coordinating with the ASU STRAT and with the consultation of the Coverdell Coordinator.

-When applying, be sure to observe the deadlines of the academic program and submit all paperwork by the academic deadline or March 1, whichever comes first.
+When applying, be sure to observe the deadlines of the academic program and submit all paperwork by the academic deadline.

 Below are the departments which partner with ASU Peace Corps Coverdell Fellows Program.
 Please click on the degree name for additional information about the degrees.

 All Returned Peace Corps Volunteers (RPCVs) who satisfactorily complete their service have lifetime eligibility for Coverdell Fellows Program.

 To be considered for the Arizona State University Peace Corps Coverdell Fellows Program you must: